Harold Alarcon: 2024: Second UAAP seniors' championship

 Once again, Alarcon was key in UP defending its Filoil preseason title.
 In the first game of Season 87, he helped UP come back from being down by 22 in the first quarter against the Adamson Soaring Falcons with 14 points and eight rebounds.
 Against UST, he scored 16 points on 50% shooting to give UP a 6–0 start to the season.
 Their winning streak was snapped against DLSU despite his 19 points, five rebounds, and three steals.
 On November 20, 2024, he scored his college career-high of 33 points in a win over the UE Red Warriors.
 In the Final Four, he led with 16 points against UST as they reached the finals for the fourth straight season.
 This time, UP was able to reclaim the championship.

+2025: Final season

+Right after winning the Season 87 title, Alarcon confirmed that he would return for his final season.
+Also playing alongside him in their final seasons were Abadiano, Fortea and NU transferees Janjan Felicilda and Reyland Torres.
+With their NU connections, they became known as the "Maroon 5".

+After UP started Season 88 0–2, Alarcon led them to back to back wins.
+He then came off the bench for 17 points, five rebounds, and four assists in a win over Ateneo for UP's third straight win.
+He scored 24 points in a win over NU.
+Against UST in the elimination round, he hit seven clutch points including the go-ahead jumper with only 22 seconds left to lead UP to the win.
+In the Final Four against UST, he led the team with 22 points as UP returned to the finals for the fifth straight season.

+Once again, UP faced DLSU in the finals.
+In Game 1 of the finals, he had a college career-high 34 points on 12-of-22 shooting, however DLSU won 74–70.
+DLSU eventually won the finals in three games.

+Professional career

+On January 17, 2026, Alarcon, along with college teammates Abadiano, Torres, and Fortea, all signed with the San Juan Knights in the MPBL.

 National team career

 Junior national team

 Alarcon was invited to be part of the Philippines' training pool for the 2018 FIBA Under-17 Basketball World Cup.